justMoritz/scrollimate.js/readme.md

 # Scrollimate 2.0! (beta)

 Scrollimate focuses on features and functions related to scrolling, animations (hence the name), but includes also other functionalities.
+**Scrollimate 2.0 adds a new and improved [Init Method](#init), which means you can finally call all your methods with one function call!**

 ## Table of Contents